scikit-hep/uhi/docs/serialization.md

 ## CLI/API

-You can test a JSON file against the schema by running:
+You can currently test a JSON file against the schema by running:

 ```console
 $ python -m uhi.schema some/file.json